BehnamZeinali/IMUNet_Android/README.md

 # IMUNet: Efficient Regression Architecture for IMU Navigation and Positioning (Android Implementation)
-This repository contains an android implementation for the paper:
+This repository contains an android implementation for the [IMUNet](https://arxiv.org/abs/2208.00068) paper.

 It has three parts:

 1- An application for collecting a new dataset that uses the AR-Core API for collecting the ground truth using the SLAM techniques and IMU measurements.